 Growing up, life seemed to flow along through college.
 Nothing too deep, no major crises.
-I put in my work and achieved: academics, athletics…had my group of friends.
-Then, it hit a bump in the road.
+I put effort into my work and achieved in academics, and athletics…had my group of friends.
+Then, I hit a bump in the road.

-Being an athlete was a major part of my identity, until that disappeared after a nasty knee injury in college.
-Didn’t help that I was bombing my 200+ student lectures.
+Being an athlete was a major part of my identity until that disappeared after a nasty knee injury in college.
+It didn't help that I was bombing my 200+ student lectures.
 Too much social life, not enough studying.
 At the time, I lacked the self-awareness, discipline, tools, and drive to identify and make the necessary lifestyle changes to achieve my goals.
 So, I transferred back closer to home, had knee surgery, and felt like I’d fallen back to square one.

 What I didn’t know, was that the falling would continue a little more before it swung back up.
 My father, the rock of the family, had a heart attack.
 He survived and recovered, but life was never the same: we all changed deeply and for the good.

 I learned that challenges aren’t always what they seem, and that they often contain a far greater good.
 Confronted with some serious things in life that “weren’t going according to plan,” my plan, I grappled for answers and found the knowledge of life and the universe I had acquired to that point was – useless.
 It was a huge dose of things deeply impacting me that were beyond my direct control.